Coquille Indian Tribe: Forest management

 The "Oregon Resources Conservation Act of 1996" (part of Public Law 104-208) restored to the Coquille Tribe approximately 5,400 acres of forest in Coos County, Oregon.
 The act's author, Oregon Senator Mark Hatfield, said of the Coquille Forest: "I hope this proposal, with its relatively modest acreage and the required adherence to the most environmentally friendly forest management plan ever implemented in the Pacific Northwest—President Clinton's forest plan—is successful and can become a model for how our Nation deals with other claims by native American tribes."
 The Forest was formally taken into trust for the Tribe by the U.S. government on September 30, 1998.
 The Coquille Forest comprises fourteen separate parcels of former BLM timberlands in eastern Coos County.

 Unlike other forests held in trust for and managed by federally recognized tribes, under the National Indian Forest Resources Management Act, the Coquille Forest has the additional requirement of meeting the "standards and guidelines" of adjacent federal forests, such as the Northwest Forest Plan.
 While most federal forests have not met their timber production expectations under the Northwest Forest Plan, the Coquille Forest is widely considered the only entity to meet both the ecological and economic outputs of the Northwest Forest Plan.

 In 2011, the U.S. Secretary of Interior endorsed the first component of the landscape management proposal in which the Coquille Indian Tribe and the BLM would work together to develop a demonstration timber sale pilot in coordination with professors Norm Johnson and Jerry Franklin.
 This pilot will demonstrate the professors' ecological principles of variable retention regeneration harvest in the Oregon Coast Range.
 The timber sale will be designed under the Northwest Forest Plan and comply with all BLM requirements.

 Management of the Coquille Forest has earned recognition for being environmentally sound and sustainable.
 The Forest Stewardship Council certified the Coquille Forest in September 2011.

 Government

 The tribal government is based in North Bend.

-In 2008 the tribe legalized same-sex marriage, becoming the first tribal nation to do so in the United States.
+In 2008 the tribe legalized same-sex marriage, becoming the first tribal nation in the United States to do so.
 Although the Oregon voters approved an amendment to the Oregon Constitution in 2004 to prohibit such marriages, the Coquille are not bound by the Oregon Constitution, because they are a federally recognized sovereign nation.

-The Coquille Indian Tribe Library contains an extensive amount of information on the Coquille Indian Tribe and other Tribes of southwest Oregon including the Confederated Tribes of Coos, Lower Umpqua, and Siuslaw Indians.
+The Coquille Indian Tribe Library contains information on the Coquille Indian Tribe and other Tribes of southwest Oregon including the Confederated Tribes of Coos, Lower Umpqua, and Siuslaw Indians.

+Policing is handled by the Coquille Tribal police force.